arborchurch/arbor-web/site/content/events/2023-03-28-mothers-day-child-dedications.md

 button_text: ""
 button_link: ""
 ---
-W﻿e will have a special Sunday celebrating the Women of Arbor.
-Join us for a unique message, worship, and after service festivities.
+Join us for a special Mother's Day service as we honor all the women who have played a vital role in our community and homes.
+Everyone is welcome to join us for a unique message, worship, and after service festivities!